 Capital assets are reported at actual cost.
-Donated assets are reported at estimated acquisition cost at the time received.
-The Corporation capitalizes furniture and equipment with cost of greater than \$1,000 and depreciation those assets on a straight-line basis generally over 5 years.
+Donated assets are reported at estimated acquisition cost at the time received. the Land Bank capitalizes furniture and equipment with cost of greater than \$1,000 and depreciation those assets on a straight-line basis generally over 5 years.